Falling Asleep in The Lord

 The body even at death is respected because it was the temple that carried the spirit.
 This is why, at the funeral service, the body is brought to the part of the church called the solea where he or she was baptized and married.

 The Orthodox Church has rituals before and after death which can be traced to the Old Testament.
-First, when somebody is seriously ill and the doctors tell you that their days are numbered, you immediately call upon the priest and he reads some prayers.
+First, when somebody is seriously ill and the doctors tell you that he/she is in their last days, you immediately call upon the priest and he reads the appropriate prayers.
 If the ill person has their mental capacity or is of sound mind, the priest will ask him or her to confess and then gives the person Holy Communion.
-These are called the last rites.

 Funeral services in the church building are conducted for those who are Orthodox Christians in good ecclesiastical standing with the Church.
 In other words, only those who have been baptized and/or chrismated in the Orthodox Church, and have had their marriage blessed in the Church are eligible for an Orthodox funeral service in the church building.
 If there is a question, please contact Fr.
 John.

 Should there be a death in the family, the following steps should be taken:

 - Immediately notify the family doctor or the County Medical Examiner (County Coroner) if the death occurred at home so he may examine the deceased and sign the death certificate.
 The body may not be removed otherwise.